 Asset Control 2016 EMEA User Conference

-Another core benefit of bringing together a variety of members of the Asset Control community is the opportunity to focus on the subject matter most relevant to the industry, and regulation, regulation, regulation is very much the topic of the hour.
+Another core benefit of bringing together a variety of members of the Asset Control community is the opportunity to focus on the subject matter most relevant to the industry, and regulation is very much the topic of the hour.

 Whether BCBS 239, stress testing, the revised market risk framework of the Fundamental Review of the Trading Book, or the aforementioned MiFID II – more and more of the purpose and everyday operation of Asset Control systems is geared toward complying with regulation or assisting with compliance.

 FRTB in particular is beginning to impact heavily on day-to-day tasks and is placing new requirements on existing functions.
 Discussions on the day referred to the need to show the modellability status of risk factors, the consolidation of additional sources, and to provide additional observations for modellability.

 Client engagement and feedback are at the forefront of our product development initiatives in 2016, and as such, it was a welcome interchange to recognise our renewed focus on providing regulatory-driven solutions is both wanted and required.

 AC Risk Data Manager

 The recent developments to AC Risk Data Manager – in recognition of which we were included in this year’s RiskTech100 – have taken into account stress testing and FRTB as key drivers for change.

 Enriched with the templates from CCAR, DFAST, EBA and BoE, AC Risk Data Manager allows banks to store their own definitions and improve their stress testing information architecture – making AC Plus a single source for both risk factor data and stressed risk factor data.